-Candace Centeno is a Professor; she teaches in the first year Legal Writing program and an upper level medical malpractice course.
+Candace Centeno is a Professor and the Director of the Duane Morris LLP Legal Writing Program; she teaches in the first year Legal Writing Program and an upper level medical malpractice course.
 She is a graduate of Muhlenberg College (summa cum laude and Phi Beta Kappa) and Boston College Law School (cum laude).
 Prior to joining the Legal Writing Faculty at Villanova Law School in 2006, Professor Centeno was a defense litigator for thirteen years at White & Williams in Philadelphia, Pennsylvania, where she represented physicians, hospitals, and other healthcare professionals in medical malpractice and premise liability actions; she also served as an Arbitrator for the Philadelphia Court of Common Pleas.
 Professor Centeno continues to practice as a volunteer attorney at the Support Center for Child Advocates, and she served as a Hearing Officer for the Pennsylvania Disciplinary Board from 2011-2017.
 Professor Centeno is actively involved in the national Legal Writing Institute (LWI): she served as Treasurer on the LWI Executive Board from 2014-2018, and she has helped coordinate and plan three national conferences (2010 program committee member and poster presentation chair, 2012 co-chair of program committee, and 2014 conference co-chair).
 Professor Centeno has published articles in Perspectives and the Second Draft, and she regularly presents at regional and national conferences; her scholarly interests focus on legal writing and analysis, with a particular interest in the incorporation of skills training in the classroom.

 Office: Rm 343, Law School Building

 Muhlenberg College, BA (summa cum laude, with honors in history)